 - I don’t want to waste any more time thinking about what happened

-- I want to be confident and thoughtful with my associates
+- I want to be confident and thoughtful with my associates/family

-Whatever the case, get clear about why you are choosing to engage in the process right now.
-You might have one big, obvious motivation, or a handful of improvements or changes you want to see.
+Whatever the case, get clear about why you choose to engage in the process right now.
+You might have one big, obvious motivation or a handful of changes you want to see.

-- (Optional) Make an agreement with yourself or someone you trust, to help you stay accountable.
-Sign a written agreement declaring your commitment to forgive the person no matter what resistance you encounter.
+3. (Optional) Make an agreement with yourself or someone you trust to help you stay accountable.
+Sign a written agreement declaring your commitment to forgive no matter what resistance you encounter.

-This is the most important step because healing is about processing our pain instead of ignoring or judging it.
-Use whatever tools you need to get in touch with the pain you felt when the harm was done.
-You can download the Emotional Awareness meditation at https://emilyjhooks.com/forgiveness-academy-exercises-meditations-2/, find a coach or therapist, or just get quiet and allow yourself to feel the sadness, humiliation, guilt, or whatever is there at the very base of it all.
+This is the most important step because healing is fundamentally about processing our pain instead of ignoring or judging it.
+Use whatever tools you need to get in touch with the pain you felt when the harm was done and since.
+You can download the Emotional Awareness meditation at https://emilyjhooks.com/forgiveness-academy-exercises-meditations-2/, find a coach or therapist, or just get quiet and allow yourself to feel what is there.
 Anger, shame, and resentment may come up.
-This is good but keep exploring because there are usually other more vulnerable feelings behind them.
+Write it all down.

-Write down exactly what you need to forgive.
-What actions did they (or you) do to cause the pain?
+Write down precisely what you need to forgive.
+What actions did they (or you) take to cause the pain?
 This can be one thing or many (especially if you’re working on a parent or long-term relationship).

-Clump actions into groups, if it helps cover everything.
-For example, forgive them for not asking how your day was when you got home every day.
-You do not have to be specific about everything, but the more specific, the simpler it will be to move through the steps.
+Cluster actions into groups if it helps cover everything.
+For example, forgive them for not asking how your day was when you got home most days.
+You do not have to be specific about everything, but the more detailed, the simpler it will be to move through the steps.
 You need to be able to connect the action with the pain viscerally.

 Do not try to be kind as you write.
 Write until you feel you have identified all the things you need to forgive.
-Take a few days to process what you have written and add to the list as needed.
+Take a few days to process what you have written and add to the list as things come up.
 This step may take five minutes or two weeks.
-You want to feel like you have written down everything you needed to say.
+You want to feel like you have written down everything you need to say.

 Step 4: Share the story with a neutral, non-judging, respectful witness

-Find a trusted confidante, counselor, or coach with whom to share your story.
-Having a witness to our story opens up space for the healing process, because what the story looks like changes when we talk about it.
+Find a trusted confidante, counselor, or coach with whom to share your story—having a witness to our story opens up space for the healing process because what the story looks like changes when we talk about it.
 It begins to lose its grip on us.
-One of the reasons for this is that we start to use our other senses to experience the story, we can process it more fully.
+This is partly because as we use our other senses to experience the story, we can process it more fully.
 We hear our words.
 We sense another’s understanding and empathy.
-The story becomes something more tangible and knowable, less scary, when we bring it out of the shadows.
+The story becomes something more tangible and knowable.
+It becomes less scary when we bring it out of the shadows.

-Neutral means someone who is not connected to the story.
+A neutral witness is someone who is not connected to the story.
 You do not want someone to question you or your interpretation.
-This person’s job is to listen with a kind heart.
+This person’s job is to only listen with a kind heart.

 Step 5: Write and say, “I forgive you, [name of person], for [offense].”

-Write and say out loud each day, “I forgive you, [name], for [what they/you did].
+Every day, write and say out loud, “I forgive you, [name], for [what they/you did].
 Use what you wrote in Step 3 as a starting point.
-You may have five or fifty statements.
+You may have one or fifty statements.
 Start writing and speak them aloud, even if you do not believe it.
-Rewrite and re-speak the statements for as long as it takes.
+Rewrite and re-speak the statements daily for as long as it takes.
 Notice transformations in how you think about and relate to the statements.
 Twenty to forty days is a good guideline but take as long as you need.

 A shift may show up as feeling less hurt or less stress.
-What generally happens when you experience a shift is this: You will be rewriting a statement, and a subtle question will come to mind, “Really?
+Generally, when a transition occurs, you will begin to rewrite a statement and a subtle question will come to mind, “Really?
 What is this all about?
 Why did I say it like that?”
 Or, “I am actually grateful it happened that way and not some other way.”
 Another common transformation is finding new empathy for the person.
 “I can sort of see why they might have done that…”

 If, after forty days, you feel the same, take a break.
 You are probably experiencing significant resistance.
-For more on points of resistance, you can refer to the 5-Competencies in Chapter 3 of The Power of Forgiveness.
+For more information about where resistance may come from, you can refer to Chapter 3 of The Power of Forgiveness.

 Step 6: Wish the other person well.

-As you go through this step, in addition to rewriting and reading (or speaking) your wishes for the person’s well-being, write how you are feeling about them in your journal.
+As you go through this step, in addition to rewriting and reading (or speaking) your wishes for the person’s well-being, write how you feel about them in your journal.
 Take special note of any increases in empathy or connection.
-Note any softening of your own emotions.
+Note any softening of your emotions.\

-This step can take a long time.
-Do it every day for a month, and if you feel you are not ready to go on to Step 7, take a week off then, pick up where you left off.
+This step can take an extended amount of time.
+Do it every day for a month, and if you feel you are not ready to go on to Step 7, take a week off, then pick up where you left off.
 Make it a habit of visualizing what happiness would look like in their life.
-The best time to do this is when you have a negative thought or feeling about them.
+The best time to do this is when you have a negative, habitual thought or feeling about them.

 Step 7: Forgive the person and release the offense.

-Write and speak out loud each day, “I love you, [name of person].
+Write and speak out loud each day something like, “I love you, [name of person].
 I appreciate you.
 Thank you for being my teacher.”
-If you are not in relationship with them, add, “You can go now.”
-While speaking these mantras each day, visualize the person in front of you.
-When you speak the last part, you can imagine them leaving the space in front of you, representing their willingness to release the bond held by non-forgiveness.
-Do this for as long as it takes; I recommend twenty to forty days.
-This step can take a long time to realize the final shift fully.
+If you are not in a relationship with them, add, “You can go now.”
+While speaking these refrains daily, visualize the person in front of you.
+When you say the last part, you can imagine them leaving the space in front of you, representing their willingness to release the bond held by non-forgiveness.
+Do this for whatever time it takes; I recommend twenty to forty days.
+It can take a while to realize the final release fully.

-If you have significant resistance to any part of this step, such as “I love you,” begin by writing the parts that work for you.
-As you move through the process over time, add the rest when you can imagine the possibility of it being true.
+If you have significant resistance to any part of this step, such as “I love you,” begin by writing the pieces that work for you.
+As you move through it, add the rest when you can imagine the possibility of it being true.
 This step is complete when you feel what you’re saying is true.

 Step 8: Ritualize and celebrate your success.